USEPA/GLharmonizeR/CONTRIBUTING.md

 In order to cut down time tests take to run, tests for a given data source should all be run together.
 To accomplish this, the data should be stored as a fixture and then tested.
 Tests are run through ['testthat' R package](https://testthat.r-lib.org/).
 Code coverage is provided by [covr](https://covr.r-lib.org/).

 ## Contributions
-We are glad you are thinking about contributing to LMChla.
+We are glad you are thinking about contributing to GLharmonizeR.
 If you have questions, contact the maintainer in the [description file](DESCRIPTION.md)) with your question — or submit the issue or pull request anyway.
 The worst that can happen is you will be politely asked to change something.
 We love all friendly contributions.

 We encourage you to read this project's CONTRIBUTING policy (you are here), its [LICENSE](LICENSE.md), and its [README](README.md).